-6.4.5.1 Description of Construction Works
+6.1.5.1 Description of Construction Works

 The Proposed Scheme has been divided into two principal sections.
 The division line between sections has been determined by grouping similar carriageway types together.
 These sections have been further subdivided into 13 sub-sections, according to the types of construction works required.
-The sections / sub-sections are the following (as shown in Diagram 6.5):
+The sections / sub-sections are the following (as shown in Diagram 6.2):

-- Section 1: Mayne River Avenue to Gracefield Road Malahide Road; - Section 1a: R107 Malahide Road Mayne River Avenue Junction; - Section 1b: R107 Malahide Road R139 Clarehall Avenue / R107 Malahide Road Junction; - Section 1c: R107 Malahide Road R139 Clarehall Avenue Junction to Blunden Drive / Priorswood Road: - o Section 1d: Blunden Drive / Priorswood Road / R107 Malahide Road Junction; - Section 1e: R107 Malahide Road Blunden Drive / Priorswood Road to Santry River; - Section 1f: R107 Malahide Road Santry River to Ardlea Road / R808 Gracefield Road; - Section 1g: Ardlea Road / R808 Gracefield Road / R107 Malahide Road Junction; - Section 2: Gracefield Road to Marino Mart / Fairview Malahide Road; - Section 2a: R107 Malahide Road Ardlea Road / R808 Gracefield Road to Killester Avenue; - Section 2b: R107 Malahide Road Killester Avenue to Collins Avenue; - Section 2c: R107 Malahide Road R103 Collins Avenue Junction; - Section 2d: R107 Malahide Road R103 Collins Avenue to Clancarthy Road; - Section 2e: R107 Malahide Road Clancarthy Road to Marino Avenue; and - Section 2f: R107 Malahide Road Marino Avenue to R105 Marino Mart / Clontarf Road.
+- Section 1: Mayne River Avenue to Gracefield Road Malahide Road; - Section 1a: R107 Malahide Road Mayne River Avenue Junction; - Section 1b: R107 Malahide Road R139 Clarehall Avenue / R107 Malahide Road Junction; - Section 1c: R107 Malahide Road R139 Clarehall Avenue Junction to Blunden Drive / Priorswood Road; - Section 1d: Blunden Drive / Priorswood Road / R107 Malahide Road Junction; - Section 1e: R107 Malahide Road Blunden Drive / Priorswood Road to Santry River; - Section 1f: R107 Malahide Road Santry River to Ardlea Road / R808 Gracefield Road; - Section 1g: Ardlea Road / R808 Gracefield Road / R107 Malahide Road Junction; - Section 2: Gracefield Road to Marino Mart / Fairview Malahide Road; - Section 2a: R107 Malahide Road Ardlea Road / R808 Gracefield Road to Killester Avenue; - Section 2b: R107 Malahide Road Killester Avenue to Collins Avenue; - Section 2c: R107 Malahide Road R103 Collins Avenue Junction; - Section 2d: R107 Malahide Road R103 Collins Avenue to Clancarthy Road; - Section 2e: R107 Malahide Road Clancarthy Road to Marino Avenue; and - Section 2f: R107 Malahide Road Marino Avenue to R105 Marino Mart / Clontarf Road.

-Diagram 6.5: Proposed Subsections of Construction Phase
+Diagram 6.2: Proposed Subsections of Construction Phase

-6.4.5.2 Construction Programme
+6.1.5.2 Construction Programme

-An indicative programme for the Proposed Scheme is provided in Chapter 5 (Construction) of this report.
+An indicative programme for the Proposed Scheme is provided in Chapter 5 (Construction) of this EIAR.
 The Proposed Scheme is estimated to require some 24 months (approximately) to complete, however, individual activities will have shorter durations.
 Works are envisaged to proceed concurrently on multiple work-fronts to minimise the overall construction duration.

-6.4.5.3 Construction Route
+6.1.5.3 Construction Route

 The location for a Construction Compound is identified on lands south west of the R107 Malahide Road / R139 junction (as shown in Diagram 6.6).
 The appointed contractor's CTMP shall include measures for managing traffic in and out of the compound.
 Access to and egress from the Construction Compound will be permitted via dedicated Construction Access Routes and will utilise a temporary access point directly from Priorswood Road, immediately west of the junction with the R107 Malahide Road.
-The appointed contractor will be responsible for developing the final layout and use of the Construction Compound within the framework set out within the EIAR The Contractor may identify other (or additional) Construction Compound locations, subject to gaining all necessary approvals.
-In addition to the Construction Compound, temporary / portable welfare facilities will be provided along the Proposed Scheme.
+The Contractor may identify other (or additional) Construction Compound locations, subject to gaining all necessary approvals.
+In addition to the Construction Compound, welfare facilities will be provided along the Proposed Scheme.

 The haulage of material on site is anticipated to be minimal.
 There will however be the removal of excavated material and the delivery of construction materials to site.
 It is anticipated that the exporting and delivery of materials will be executed as efficiently as possible using dedicated Construction Access Routes.
 Construction vehicles will be directed to access work sections via the Proposed Scheme and dedicated routes on the National and Regional Road Network where practicable, to minimise use of the local road network.
-The following National and Regional roads are envisaged to form dedicated Construction Access Routes for construction vehicles to travel to and from the construction works (as shown in Diagram 6.6):
+The following National and Regional roads are envisaged to form dedicated Construction Access Routes for construction vehicles to travel to and from the construction works (as shown in Diagram 6.3):